10 albums by black artists that should have won album of the year at the grammys

 Janet Jackson, Rhythm Nation

 Her brother managed one with Thriller, yet JJ remained largely overlooked by the Grammys, despite seminal offerings that were as impactful as they were forward-thinking.
-Rhythm Nation in particular would be a triumph if released today; a concept album to end all concept albums, Jackson pitched the record perfectly, from the extraordinary choreography to the outstanding fashion and of course the music itself - Jimmy Jam and Terry Lewis's expert touch encompassing New Jack Swing, dance, rock and pop, the perfect partner for the album's lyrical offering.
+Rhythm Nation in particular would be a triumph if released today.
+A concept album to end all concept albums, Jackson pitched the record perfectly, from the extraordinary choreography to the outstanding fashion and of course the music itself.
+Jimmy Jam and Terry Lewis's expert touch encompassed New Jack Swing, dance, rock, and pop — the perfect partners for the album's lyrical offering.
 Protest.
 Power.
 People.
 Politics.
-The album would go on to inspire pretty much every living breathing pop star in its wake - from Britney to the Backstreet Boys, most of these all-singing, all-dancing pretenders to the crown would be nothing with out the influence of the mighty Ms. Jackson.
-Janet said it back in 1989 and it's perhaps even more pertinent today - with music by our sides, we can break the colour line.
+The album would go on to inspire pretty much every living breathing pop star in its wake.
+From Britney to the Backstreet Boys, most of these all-singing, all-dancing pretenders to the crown would be nothing with out the influence of the mighty Ms. Jackson.
+Janet said it back in 1989 and it's perhaps even more pertinent today: with music by our sides, we can break the color line.

 Erykah Badu, Baduizm

 With all due deference and respect to the Nobel prize poet, Bob Dylan was on his 42nd album in 1998.
 As great as Time out of Mind was/is, did it change the course of music?
 Did it deliver unto us one of the most innovative, otherworldly, creative new voices in music, whose impact can be heard today in any number of artists, including her own daughter, Puma?
 Revisiting jazz riffs and classic R&B cuts, through Baduizm (and of course the offerings of Brown Sugar and Urban Hang Suite), the world of neo-soul was born, laying the eccentric footprint for everyone from Lauryn Hill to Frank Ocean.

 Prince, Purple Rain